Sky Mobile and Giffgaff customers suffer outage

 O2 customer support told Twitter users flagging issues with its network that "technical teams are aware and are working to fix this as quickly as possible".

-Although Sky mobile's data services continue to work, the mobile phone disruption comes on a Friday when many customers will be making weekend plans.
+Although Sky Mobile's data services continue to work, the mobile phone disruption comes on a Friday when many customers will be making weekend plans.